yotam4h/wedding_seating/README.md

 pytest
 ```

-Feel free to extend the optimization strategy, hook in alternative scoring rules, or customize the visualization in `wedding_seating/visualization.py`.
+Feel free to extend the optimization strategy or hook in alternative scoring rules.

 ## License